Find food that fits your pet’s needs

 Kittens who live indoors

 The best games and toys will encourage your cat to stalk, pounce, chase and bat objects with their paws in a safe way.
 They'll love toys that move, so anything on a string is likely to be a big hit.
 You can also buy mechanical toys for them to chase around.

 In addition to providing stimulating toys, aim for at least 20 minutes of interactive play with your kitten each day.
 This is sure to keep your kitten’s muscles toned and joints flexible.
 It's also a great way to bond.
 Cats and kittens usually only want to play for about five minutes at a time, so don’t be surprised or worried if they seem easily bored.
 Shorter, more frequent play sessions are better than one long one.

 Your kitten's effect on your health

-Whilst on the subject of health and fitness, did you know that owning a kitten is actually good for your health and well-being?
+On the subject of health and fitness, did you know that owning a kitten is actually good for your health and wellbeing?
 For example, research shows that stroking a pet can actually make your blood pressure drop.
 Of course, this may not come as a huge surprise to you.
 After all, you don’t need scientists to tell you how happy your kitten makes you feel!